georgiilievvv/b4b223d2-9ba8-11e4-a2B1-p242ac120vdS/README.md

 # Covid Stats Application

+### Endpoints
+ - GET `/country/{COUNTRYCODE}` - list covid statistics for a particular country by providing
+ - a two-letter country code as a path parameter. (eg. https://localhost:8080/country/BG)

 ### Build the project using Maven:
  - build the project using Maven - `mvn clean install`